Deduplicate Across Salesforce Leads and Contacts

 On the When tab, you should use Run Now the first time you apply these changes to Salesforce.

-After you've seen the results in Salesforce and are satisfied with how the operation runs, you can save your configuration as a template, and set up automation so this merge operation runs on a set schedule.
-If you have several templates you'd like to automatically run together, you can create a recipe.
+After you've seen the results in Salesforce and are satisfied with how the operation runs, you can save your configuration as a template and set up automation so this merge operation runs on a set schedule.
+If you have several templates you'd like to run together automatically, you can create a recipe.

 By automating with a template, you'll save time and ensure that your leads and contacts are merging consistently on an ongoing basis.